Nomadland: The Reality of Life as a Nomad in America

 Hardwick is just one of many Americans over 60 who — when faced with mounting debt and exorbitant housing prices — have decided to pack it all in.
-Into their van or small RV that is, working odd jobs on the road and living in "Nomadland," which is the name of the new, acclaimed film starring Academy Award-winning actress Frances McDormand debuting on Hulu and in theaters on February 19.
+Into their van or small RV that is, working odd jobs on the road and living in "Nomadland," which is the name of the new, acclaimed film starring Academy Award-winning actress Frances McDormand as Fern.

 "Nomadland" is a fictional story based on the real-life people featured in journalist Jessica Bruder's bestselling book of the same name.
 (Next Avenue's Richard Eisenberg wrote about the book in his 2017 article, "The Rough Lives of Older Americans in 'Nomadland.'")

-The Oscars and Golden Globes-winning film follows a middle-aged woman named Fern (played by McDormand) who, like Hardwick, faces extreme financial challenges.
-Fern is a rural widow who loses her job at the U.S. Gypsum factory in Empire, Nev., and chooses to live in her van, working short-term jobs as an Amazon warehouse seasonal worker and at an RV park as a camp host.
+The Oscars and Golden Globes-winning film follows Fern, a middle-aged woman who, like Hardwick, faces extreme financial challenges.
+Fern is a rural widow who loses her job at the U.S. Gypsum factory in Empire, Nev., and chooses to live in her van, working short-term jobs as an Amazon warehouse seasonal worker and at an RV park in the American West.